 - Google the care provider, their practice, and the hospital/birth center and note any special awards or recognition they have received.
 Bring this up in a complimentary way during your appointment.

-Remember, a lot of care providers are concerned about being sued.
-So they are sizing you up as much as you are them.
-While you are asking them your questions, they are trying to get a feel if you might sue them in the event that you become that statistic.
-They want to know that you understand the risks and benefits of your options.
-They are trying to see how trustworthy you are.
+Remember, a lot of care providers are concerned about being sued, so they are sizing you up as much as you are them.
+They want to know that you understand the risks and benefits of your options and that you have realistic expectations.
+Be sure that you don’t repeat birth myths while speaking to them as that will reflect poorly on you.

-Once you charm them, and connect with them on a human level, and they determine that you are an educated, rationale woman, then you can determine how willing they are to negotiate on some of their terms if necessary.
-For example, if they require moms to stay in bed during the entire labor, offer to wear a telemetry unit (wireless fetal monitoring).
+Once you connect with them on a human level, and they see that you are an educated, rationale, and reasonable woman, then you can determine how willing they are to negotiate on some of their terms (if necessary.)
+For example, if they require moms to stay in bed during the entire labor, ask if their hospital offers telemetry units (wireless fetal monitoring).
 Some hospitals even have them in a tube top so they don’t move around as much and are less noticeable to moms.

 The three types of care providers

 There are three types of care providers: those that are VBAC supportive, those that are not, and those that pretend to be until the last minute.
+When an care provider says that they are VBAC supportive, but every single one of their clients got risked out for VBAC, ask yourself what is more likely: For every single one of their patients to develop a medical condition that ruled out VBAC or that they really weren’t supportive in the first place?
 This is why it’s a huge red flag if your care provider says, “We can wait later/ until your third trimester/ 36 weeks to talk about that.”
 Your care provider should be comfortable discussing their VBAC philosophy with you now.
 You deserve to know if they are genuinely supportive or not so that you can hire another care provider who is more in-line with your goals if needed.
 You don’t want to be in a position where you are 36 weeks and your care provider says, “Let’s schedule a cesarean at 40 weeks just in case.”
 You can switch providers late in pregnancy, but it can prove difficult.
 Keep in mind that you may have better luck getting names when speaking to someone face to face.
 Sometimes, people don’t want to give out names to someone they don’t know over the internet.

 To give you an idea of how some non-VBAC supportive care providers talk, and what you should look out for, please read: Another VBAC Consult Misinforms, Scare tactics vs. informed consent, and Hospital VBAC turned CS due to constant scare tactics.